Matir Moina: Plot

 The film is set in the late 1960s, during the unrest period in East Pakistan leading up to the Bangladesh War of Liberation.
-The story of a small village family which come to grips with their culture, faith, tradition, and the brutal political changes.
-The autobiographical film, set against the backdrop of the director's childhood, is based on the life story which pictured by a teenage character named Anu (Nurul Islam Bablu).
+The story is of a small village family which comes to grip with their culture, faith, tradition, and the brutal political changes.
+The autobiographical film, set against the backdrop of the director's childhood, is based on the life story which is pictured by a teenage character named Anu (Nurul Islam Bablu).
 He lives with his fundamentalist-Muslim father, Kazi (Jayanta Chattopadhyay), who practices homoeopathic medicines.
 His mother, Ayesha (Rokeya Prachy) was once a spirited girl, but after her marriage, she becomes sullen in subservience to her fundamentalist husband.
 Anu has a little sister named Asma.
-Kazi's younger brother Milon is involved in local politics who protesting against Pakistan's military rule.
-Milon also follows the Left-wing politics.
-Despite Kazi's dislike, Milon took Anu to see Hindu festivals and Canoe sprint.
-The film depicts the culture of secular Bengal, such as folk-songs, Puthi recitation, Chaitra Sankranti or Charak Puja, embroidery, rural fairs, Bahas etc.
+Kazi's younger brother Milon is involved in local politics protesting against Pakistan's military rule and follows Left-wing politics.
+Despite Kazi's dislike, Milon took Anu to see Hindu festivals and the Canoe sprint.
+The film depicts the culture of secular Bengal, including folk-songs, Puthi recitation, Chaitra Sankranti or Charak Puja, embroidery, rural fairs, Bahas etc.

-Finally, Kazi sent Anu to a Madrasa (Islamic school) because of his religious beliefs.
-At the Madrasa, Anu met and befriended Rokon (Russell Farazi), an outcast student, who invites him to play catch with an imaginary ball.
-Rokon's role is different than other students.
+Finally, Kazi sent Anu to a madrasa (Islamic school) because of his religious beliefs.
+At the madrasa, Anu met and befriended Rokon (Russell Farazi), an outcast student, who invites him to play catch with an imaginary ball.
+Rokon's role is different from other students.
 After all, Anu tried to adjust to life away from home.
 Suddenly his younger sister Asma falls ill and dies because of Kazi's refusal to use modern medicines.
-On the other hands, at the Madrasa Rokon suffer an eccentric misfit and forced by the headmaster to undergo an exorcism by ducking in the freezing pond to cure himself of Jinn.
+On the other hand, at the madrasa Rokon is an eccentric misfit and forced by the headmaster to undergo an exorcism by ducking in the freezing pond to cure himself of Jinn.

-As the political upheaval reached a critical stage, internal crises began to occur in Anu's family.
-As political divisions intensified, moderate and extremist ideologies developed in Anu's Madrasa and growing divisions arose.
+As the political upheaval reaches a critical stage, internal crises begin to occur in Anu's family.
+As political divisions intensified, moderate and extremist ideologies developed in Anu's madrasa and growing divisions arose.
 The same picture of division is seen in Anu's family and her independent mother Ayesha.
-Kazi, who still believes in the religious unity of Pakistan, in the face of cruel, contradictory events.
+Kazi still believes in the religious unity of Pakistan, in the face of cruel, contradictory events.
 A shattering political development then changes their town, their life, and the inner dynamics of the family, including the patriarch's role.
-The film, which focuses on religious liberalism, cultural diversity and the incomprehensibility of Islam, has universal relevance in a troubled world.
+The film, which focuses on religious liberalism, cultural diversity, and the incomprehensibility of Islam, has universal relevance in a troubled world.